CeIest/SAO-Releases-Stalk/readme.md

 ## To-do list
-- switch to image hash, add kdkw_500, kdkw_1000 & amzhost for Kadokawa
+- Add more files versions to check for Kadokawa
 - Add mail support
 - Add Bookwalker support (still broken)
 - Automatically upload the ripped bw files on a Drive